Updated: Jul 13

-Graying of the hair, also known as canities, occurs naturally with aging at different ages depending on race and ethnicity.
+Gray hair or graying of the hair, also known as canities, occurs naturally with aging at different ages depending on race and ethnicity.
+Premature graying of the hair, however, can have various triggers, some of which are reversible.
 Read more...

 Disclaimer: This page contains affiliate links to products.
 We may receive a commission for purchases made through these links.